scm-spain/Frontend-Exercise/README.md

 ## Frontend Exercise

-With the next markup, you must create an accordion (JS / CSS) show only the contents of a section at a time.
+Using the markup provided below, you must create an accordion that shows only the contents of a section at a time.
-Sure to follow the [SUIT](https://suitcss.github.io/) convention when working with CSS.

 ```html
 <dl>